-Playing a nine-hole round of golf is not only a fun way to stay connected to the game we all love, it is also very easy to post for handicap purposes.
+Playing nine holes of golf is not only a fun way to stay connected to the game we all love, but it is also easy for you to post a score for handicap purposes from these rounds.

 Each golf course that has an 18-hole Course Rating™ and Slope Rating™ also has nine-hole Ratings.
 These can be found in the Course Rating and Slope Database™.
 You have a Handicap Index® which is designed to convert to a Course Handicap™ for 18-hole play.
 However, your Course Handicap can be determined for a nine-hole round by first cutting your Handicap Index in half (and then rounding to the nearest tenth).
 Next, you can simply use the USGA’s Course Handicap calculator or the Course Handicap Tables posted at the golf course to determine your Course Handicap for the specific nine holes you are about to play.
 In some instances, you will be prompted to enter your halved Handicap Index, as well as the nine-hole Course Rating, Slope Rating and par so that the program can run the calculation for you.
 Additionally, if you have a mobile app with your Handicap Index information, the process is likely even easier as you will just need to select the course and tees to be played to get your nine-hole Course Handicap.
 If you would like to learn more about the full calculation, that can be found in Rule 6.1b of the Rules of Handicapping (but we recommend letting technology take care of the math!)